-This time of year, 13 is a lucky number when you’re talking about riding 13 “roller ghosters” in the dark at Hersheypark In The Dark.
+Some of Hersheypark’s coasters go “lights out” for a new kind of night riding experience during Hersheypark In The Dark.
 Bonus activity: Bring your flashlights for a special tour of the Creatures Of The Night® in ZooAmerica®.

 3. Go ‘leaf peeping’

 There’s no doubt fall is the most colorful time of year, and our foliage is a feast for the eyes!
 Enjoy it on your drive into town, on a city stroll, or from the top of the Kissing Tower®.
 Enjoy the crisp fall air from the top deck of The Pride of the Susquehanna Riverboat, offering weekend cruises through October!